 CVS Health quarterly sales rise 4% on pharmacy boost

-Feb 16 (Reuters) - CVS Health Corp CVS.N reported a 4% rise in fourth-quarter sales on Tuesday, helped in part by COVID-19 vaccinations and testing at its pharmacies.
+Feb 16 (Reuters) - CVS Health Corp CVS.N reported a 4% rise in fourth-quarter sales on Tuesday, helped in part by COVID-19 testing at its pharmacies.

+However, the company's profit fell in the quarter ended Dec.
+31, hurt by higher costs at its health insurance unit.

+Last year, as people avoided visiting hospitals for scheduled procedures due to the pandemic, health insurers benefited from lower costs.
+But now, with COVID-19 vaccinations underway, non-urgent procedures are expected to bounce back to normal levels, leading to higher costs for health insurers.

 (Reporting by Manas Mishra and Trisha Roy in Bengaluru; Editing by Shounak Dasgupta)